radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

 ### Mappings (Scopes)

 OpenID Connect "scopes" can be thought of as predefined sets of claims/assertions.
 To define the attributes associated with the scopes, from the Tenant Administration Dashboard, navigate to Applications and select OpenID Connect.
-Click the Mappings button.
+Click **Mappings**.

 >[!note] All OpenID Connect Applications share the same mappings but may request different scopes.
 For example, some applications my request the profile scope whereas other may only request the email scope.